 Citizens of European countries are taking action to cut energy consumption.
-The European Commission has offered reducing demand on average by 10%-15%.
+The European Commission has offered to reduce demand on average by 10%-15%.
 Heating and lighting are being reduced in government offices and remote working is being encouraged to avoid shortages.

 At the recently held AnyLogic Conference 2022, European Institute for Energy Research (EIFER) presented the developed Virtual Demonstrator.
-It is a highly detailed agent-based simulation model that maps and connects the individual plant components of generation, storage, and demand for the electricity and heat sectors.
+It is a highly detailed mostly agent-based simulation model of 25 households in which they were setting a decentralized energy management system.

 The simulation investigated how the proportion of locally generated and used energy can be increased by intelligently controlling the generation and consumption of electricity and heat.

 Video presentation: A digital twin for highly efficient & sustainable districts →